orassayag/world-covid-19-data-cra/README.md

-# World Covid 19 Data
+# World Covid 19 Data CRA (Create React App)

 Built in May 2020.
 The client application's role is to contain the UI and display it to the user.
-World-covid-19-data is an application to display data of cases, deaths, and recovers for each country and are known in the world, from the 8 different APIs.
+World-covid-19-data-CRA is an application to display data of cases, deaths, and recovers for each country and are known in the world, from the 8 different APIs.
 The client built in React, and always updated with the latest version of create-react-app (currently 4.0.3) (https://github.com/facebook/create-react-app).
 Please note: The project is not finished yet and has been prospered until further notification.

 ## Getting Started with Create React App